jkesseler/sample-app/README.md

 ## Components
-  Each component file exports a named stateless (or with local state) function or class and a default connected class.
-This is done so components can easily be tested without mocking an entire state.
+  Each component file exports a named stateless (or with local state) function or class and a default class that is memoized, connected to a state or otherwise hard to test.
   ```
     export MyComponent = (props) => (<SomeJSX />);
-    export default connect(mapStateToProps, mapDispatchToProps)(<SomeJSX />);
+    export default memo(<SomeJSX />);
   ```